Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 3. The resolver sends a DNS query to one of those anycast IPs.

-4. BGP routing delivers the query to the nearest point of presence (POP) that is announcing that IP prefix.
+4. BGP routing delivers the query to the selected point of presence (POP) that is announcing that IP prefix.

 6. The resolver caches the answer according to the record's TTL and returns it to the user.